 List infographics are effective to grab your audience’s attention and boost engagement because it is one of the most shareable types of infographics.

 The Nationwide Insurance invested in the creation of a list infographic with the 10 most popular dog breeds nationwide.
-It lists each breed and presents their characteristics to help the clients to choose the ideal one.
+It lists each breed and presents its characteristics to help the clients to choose the ideal one.

 An anatomical infographic breaks down information about a specific topic or tells the audience how a tool or service work.